 Below are some of the types of Hodgkin lymphoma research and trials under way:

-Advanced, relapsed or refractory Hodgkin lymphoma.
-Researchers are studying several chemotherapy regimens, with and without targeted therapies, for their effectiveness and safety in advanced, relapsed or refractory disease.
-They hope to find better drugs or drug combinations that will reduce side effects.
+Relapsed or Refractory Hodgkin Lymphoma.
+Several chemotherapy regimens, with and without targeted therapies, are being studied for effectiveness and safety in advanced, relapsed or refractory disease.